State Loan Repayment Program

-The New Hampshire State Loan Repayment Program (SLRP) provides funds to health care professionals working in areas of the State designated as being medically underserved.
+The New Hampshire State Loan Repayment Program (SLRP) provides funds to health care professionals working in areas of the State designated as being medically underserved and who are willing to commit and contract with the State for a minimum of three years (or two if part-time).
+The allotment of funds is contingent on the availability of specified SLRP funding in the State budget for any given fiscal year.
 These medically underserved areas; identified as Health Care Professional Shortage Areas (HPSAs), Mental Health Professional Shortage Areas (MHPSAs), Dental Health Professional Shortage Areas (DHPSAs), Medically Underserved Areas/Populations (MUA/Ps), and Governor's Exceptional Medically Underserved Populations (E-MUP) are indicators that a shortage of primary healthcare providers exist, posing a barrier to access to primary health care services for the residents of these areas.
+Organizations/facilities that are funded by programs in the Department of Health and Human Services are also considered eligible sites.
 Health care providers participating in the SLRP agree to provide medical services to all patients regardless of their ability to pay.
-In addition, the health care provider and the practice site must offer a sliding-fee schedule based on current federal poverty guidelines, accept Medicaid, Medicare, and State Children's Health Insurance Program assignment rates, and provide free care when medically necessary.
+In addition, the health care provider and the practice site must offer a sliding-fee schedule based on current federal poverty guidelines, accept Medicaid, Medicare, and provide free care when medically necessary.

-The Rural Health & Primary Care Section (RHPC), Division of Public Health Services (DPHS), administers this program.
+The Division of Public Health Services (DPHS), Rural Health & Primary Care Section (RHPC) administers this program.

-In order to be eligible to receive loan repayment, an applicant must agree to a minimum service obligation of thirty-six months for full time service or to a minimum obligation of twenty-four months for part-time service.
+In order to be eligible to receive loan repayment, an applicant MUST commit to and sign a binding contract to complete a minimum service obligation of thirty-six months for full time service or to a minimum obligation of twenty-four months for part-time service with their current practice site.

-Applicants must be US citizens, must not have any unserved obligations for service to another governmental or non-governmental agency, and must be licensed and ready to begin full- or part-time clinical practice at the eligible practice site once a contract has been signed.
+Applicants must be US citizens, must not have any unserved obligations for service to another governmental or non-governmental agency, must not be receiving loan repayment money from any other program, and must be licensed in the State of New Hampshire and ready to begin full- or part-time clinical practice at the eligible practice site once a contract has been signed.

 NH Licensed Health Care Professionals Eligible for SLRP